HomeTips & HacksTen Ways to Prepare Your House for Winter

 Heat can easily escape through even the smallest of cracks.
 Take a walk around your house, both inside and out, to inspect for drafts.

-Use weather stripping caulk or foam sealant to close up any gaps around windows, doors, or electrical outlets.
-Not only will this keep your house warmer, but it really will help to cut down on your heating bill as well.
+Use weather stripping, caulk, or foam sealant to close up any gaps around windows, doors, or electrical outlets.
+Not only will this keep your house warmer, but it will also help reduce your heating bill.

 4. Protect your pipes

-Frozen pipes could be a nightmare for your home, but you can prevent this by insulating the pipes in unheated areas like basements, attics, and crawl spaces.
+Frozen pipes can be a nightmare for your home, but you can prevent this by insulating the pipes in unheated areas, such as basements, attics, and crawl spaces.

 You can use foam pipe insulation or even heat tape in particularly cold zones.
 It’s also a good idea to make sure that outdoor faucets are drained and garden hoses are disconnected to avoid cracking or bursting happening.